freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/accessibility-quiz/part-014.md

 As this is a quiz, you will need a form for users to submit answers.
 You can semantically separate the content within the form using `section` elements.

 Within the `main` element, create a form with three nested `section` elements.
-Then, make the form submit to `https://freecodecamp.org/practice-project/accessibility-quiz`.
+Then, make the form submit to `https://freecodecamp.org/practice-project/accessibility-quiz`, using the correct method.

 # --hints--